James Robert Thornwell: Lawsuit against federal government

 Thornwell first learned that he had been used as an experimental test subject and given LSD sometime around 1976, after receiving a follow up letter from the Surgeon General of the Army.
 In order to discover more about this, Thornwell hired an attorney who obtained documents associated with the case through a Freedom of Information Act (FOIA) request.
 Thornwell then filed a Federal Tort Claims Act (FTCA) civil suit against the United States government, asking for a public apology from the Army, full disclosure of all information relating to his case, an assurance from President Carter that this kind of human experimentation would not happen again, ten million dollars in compensatory damages for the sixteen years of suffering that he had endured after the interrogation, an upgrade of his general discharge to an honorable discharge, and the appointment of a special prosecutor to determine whether criminal proceedings should be instituted against responsible parties.
 Thornwell's attorney, Harvey M. Kletz of Berkeley, asked Rep. Ronald V. Dellums (D-Calif.) to introduce a private bill that would compensate Thornwell as the government compensated the family of Dr. Frank R. Olson.

 Due to the restrictions of the Feres doctrine, a judge ruled that Thornwell could not sue the Army for compensation for the violations which occurred during his deployment; however, he could sue the Army for failing to give him adequate follow up care.

 Wishing to avoid an ongoing lawsuit, the Army recommended a $1.7 million settlement.
 The Senate approved a $1 million settlement, but Congress would only approve $250,000.
 In the end, Congress and the Senate compromised by offering Thornwell $625,000 in compensation.
 By accepting this settlement, Thornwell had to drop his lawsuit and give up his pension and VA health benefits.
 Thornwell accepted.
 Private Law 96-77 was passed on December 18, 1980.

-Thornwell, a television docudrama based on the interrogation and post-interrogation struggles of James R. Thornwell, premiered on CBS January 28, 1989.
+Thornwell, a television docudrama based on the interrogation and post-interrogation struggles of James R. Thornwell, premiered on CBS January 28, 1981 starring Glynn Turman as the lead character.